abruvii/Final-Degree-Project/README.md

 SCRIPTS.3

-SCRIPT 3.1
+SCRIPT 3.1 ( Demux_C.qzv )

-Demux example in .qza format, to view it you must use this link: https://view.qiime2.org/
+Demux example in .qzv format, to view it you must use this link: https://view.qiime2.org/

-SCRIPT 3.2
+SCRIPT 3.2 ( Trimed_deux_C.qzv )

-Trimmed Demux example in .qza format, both documents are from the same run to view it you must use this link: https://view.qiime2.org/
+Trimmed Demux example in .qzv format, both documents are from the same run to view it you must use this link: https://view.qiime2.org/

+Study : CITA STUDY BARo